5/6/2025

 John Hollister

-Thank you, Ross.
-If I could just quickly add, in terms of our firepower, in terms of inorganic activity, we're very well positioned.
+Thank you.
+Ross, if I could just quickly add, in terms of our firepower, in terms of inorganic activity, we're very well positioned.
 We ended the quarter with $3.7 billion in cash and investments and another billion dollars in capacity on our revolver.
 That's undrawn.
-So, that puts us in a good position.
-And I also want to emphasize that we continue to view free cash flow generation as a major goal for this year and have the goal of exceeding a billion dollars in free cash flow again in 2025, as we
+So that puts us in a good position.
+And I also want to emphasize that we continue to view free cash flow generation as a major goal for this year and have the goal of exceeding a billion dollars in free cash flow again in 2025 as we did in 2024.
+Great.

 speaker